Origin and History

 In 1760, To Do...
 (Notes: no event identified yet...)

-In 1762, the regiment did not take an important part to the campaign.
+In 1762, the regiment did not take an important part in the campaign.

 In March 1763, the regiment returned to France.